Up Your Selfie Game at San Diego’s Most Instagrammable SpotsBy Kathleen Gossman

 Tired of snapping pics of a city’s most obvious sights?
 If you’ve been posting Instagram photos of San Diego’s major must-sees (we’re looking at you, PETCO Park and “Star of India”!), your social media feed might be a snooze.
-Instead, dig deeper and discover this six-pack of unexpected San Diego photo ops.
+Instead, dig deeper and discover this six-pack of the best places to take pictures in San Diego thanks to some Instagram inspiration.

 Balancing Rocks at Seaport Village